 "If 'The Devil made me do it' is not a valid defense in a court of law, then insurance companies shouldn't be able to weasel out of claims for damage caused by an 'Act of God'."

-"Just because something is legal doesn't make it good, and just because something is illegal doesn't make it bad."
+"Just because something is legal doesn't mean it's good, and just because something is illegal doesn't mean it's bad."